Courses

 Fall, Spring.

 Provides auxiliary instruction and practice for PHYS 2213 and promotes a deep understanding of basic concepts in electromagnetism.
 Recommended for students who seek additional opportunities to engage with course content, to gain confidence in applying physics principals, or to develop their problem-solving skills.
-Class time is also spent exploring real-life applications and discussing strategies to be successful in PHYS 2213 .
+Class time is also spent exploring real-life applications and discussing strategies for successful learning and performance in PHYS 2213 .

 Full details for PHYS 1013 - Physics 2213 Supplement